 Energy Utility Franchise Agreements

 The right of way along city streets and alleys is public property.
 To connect homes and properties to gas, electric, telephone and other services, companies must run distribution lines on the public right of way.
-A community negotiates franchise agreements with utility companies to identify the conditions under which a utility company is allowed to use public property to provide service to local residents and businesses.
-Utility companies pay a fee to the City — negotiated through a franchise agreement — in exchange for use of the public right of way.
+Communities negotiate franchise agreements with utility companies to identify the conditions under which those companies are allowed to use public property to provide service to local residents and businesses.
+Utility companies pay a fee to the cities — negotiated through a franchise agreement — in exchange for use of the public right of way.

 Additional resources and information